Malcolm Jenkins: 2009

-On August 9, 2009, the New Orleans Saints signed Jenkins on a five-year, $19 million contract that includes $10.59 million guaranteed.
+On August 9, 2009, the New Orleans Saints signed Jenkins on a five–year, $19 million contract that includes $11.00 million guaranteed and an initial signing bonus of $800,000.
 Their agreement ended Jenkins' 11-day training camp holdout.

-Jenkins entered training camp late and was slated as a backup, but competed for a job as a starting cornerback against Jabari Greer.
-Head coach Sean Payton named Jenkins the third cornerback on the depth chart to begin the regular season, behind Tracy Porter and Jabari Greer.
+He missed that beginning of training camp due to his contract hold out, but upon arrival, he competed against Tracy Porter, Jabari Greer, and Randall Gay to be a starting cornerback.
+Head coach Sean Payton named him a backup and listed him as the third cornerback on the depth chart to begin the season, behind starters Tracy Porter and Jabari Greer.

-He made his professional regular season debut in the New Orleans Saints' season-opener against the Detroit Lions and made one solo tackle in their 45–27 victory.
+On September 13, 2009, Jenkins made his professional regular season debut in the New Orleans Saints' home-opener against the Detroit Lions and made one solo tackle in their 45–27 victory.
 He made first career tackle on running back Aaron Brown and stopped him from scoring on an 87-yard kick return in the third quarter.
-He was inactive for the Saints' Week 4 victory against the New York Jets after spraining his ankle the previous week.
-Jenkins was sidelined for Week 6 after further aggravating his ankle injury.
-On November 22, 2009, Jenkins earned his first career start and recorded seven combined tackles, two pass deflections, and intercepted his first career pass during a 38–7 victory at the Tampa Bay Buccaneers in Week 11.
-Jenkins intercepted a pass attempt by quarterback Josh Freeman that was originally intended for wide receiver Antonio Bryant and returned it for a 14-yard gain in the second quarter.
-He earned his first start after Jabari Greer sustained a groin injury in Week 9 and Tracy Porter sprained his MCL in Week 10.
-Jenkins remained the starter for the next six games after Greer was sidelined for the next seven games (Weeks 10–16) and Porter was sidelined for the next four games (11–14) In Week 13, he collected a season-high nine solo tackles and broke up a pass in a 33–30 win at the Washington Redskins.
+He was inactive for the Saints' 24–10 victory against the New York Jets in Week 4 after due to an ankle sprain he sustained the previous week.
+He aggravated his ankle sprain and was inactive as the Saints won 46–34 at the Miami Dolphins in Week 7.
+He was named a starting cornerback heading into Week 11 due to Jabari Greer injuring his groin in Week 9 and Tracy Porter spraining his MCL the following week.
+On November 22, 2009, Jenkins earned his first career start and recorded seven combined tackles (five solo), set a season-high with two pass deflections, and made the first interception of his career on a pass attempt thrown by Josh Freeman to wide receiver Antonio Bryant during the second quarter of a 38–7 victory at the Tampa Bay Buccaneers in Week 11.
+He remained the starter for the next six games after Greer was sidelined for the next seven games (Weeks 10–16) and Porter was sidelined for the next four games (11–14) In Week 13, he collected a season-high nine solo tackles and broke up a pass in a 33–30 win at the Washington Redskins.
 On December 27, 2009, Jenkins made a season-high ten combined tackles (eight solo) in the Saints' 20–17 loss to the Tampa Bay Buccaneers in Week 16.
-Jenkins finished his rookie season in 2009 with 55 combined tackles (49 solo), four pass deflections, and an interception in 14 games and six starts.
+He finished his rookie season in 2009 with 55 combined tackles (49 solo), four pass deflections, and an interception in 14 games and six starts.